P-18 radar: Lithuania

 As a result of modernization the radar's detection performance is efficiently improved.
 Modernized radar features automatic tracking capability as well as data receiving from other radar sensors.
 Data can be exchanged over a variety of communication channels in approved format.
+The P-18ML is known to be in use by Ukrainian armed forces.

+Ukraine

+Upgraded local version P-18 Malachite is based on KrAZ chassis.

 Serbia

 During development of modernization electronic set for P-12M radar it was developed digital data receiver that could be used for both P-12 and P-18 radar modernization by Serbian company Iritel.
 Today that set is in use by Serbian Air Force and Air Defence for modernized P-12 and P-18 radar.
 This data receiver enables use of remote control for radar using optical cable at distances from 100 to 500 meters.

+Russia

+P-18-2 - A P-18 modernization.

+P-18T - An upgraded P-18 on a KamAZ-43118 chassis.

 Operators

 The P-18 was operated by the Soviet Union from 1970 and though it has since become obsolete it was passed down to successor states after the fall of the Soviet Union.
 The radar continues to serve in many client and third world states who received the P-18 from the Soviet Union by export.
 Many P-18 have been upgraded and continue to serve in the military and air traffic control role across the world.